 Tiny Home Setup Made Simple

-For an overview of production timelines, delivery coordination, and what happens from order to move-in, visit our Delivery & Setup page.
+For production timelines, delivery coordination, and what happens from order to move-in, visit our Delivery & Setup page.
+If your home is arriving soon, see our Delivery Day Checklist for what to expect on arrival day.

-Before delivery, the site must be prepared to support the weight of the Park Model RV and allow for proper leveling.
+Before delivery, the site must be prepared to support the weight of the park model and allow for proper leveling.
+Bare dirt or soft ground is possible but not recommended - it compresses unevenly, traps moisture, and causes the home to settle or shift over time.

-Depending on terrain, soil type, and drainage, other engineered solutions may be appropriate.
+• Engineered surfaces - Depending on terrain, soil type, and drainage, other solutions may be appropriate.
+Your setting contractor can help determine the best option for your specific site.

-Your setting contractor can help confirm the best option for your specific site and conditions.
+Proper compaction distributes weight evenly, improves drainage, and reduces long-term maintenance.
+Your setting contractor can confirm the right option for your conditions.

-2. Planning for Setting & Leveling
+Setting & Leveling the Home

 • Supporting the frame at designated load points

-• Ensuring the home is level side-to-side and front-to-back
+• Leveling the home side-to-side and front-to-back

 • Creating a stable base that resists settling over time

 Depending on location, wind exposure, and local requirements, additional stabilization such as tie-downs or anchoring may be recommended.
-These measures help reduce movement in high-wind areas and improve long-term stability.
+These measures reduce movement in high-wind areas and improve long-term stability.

 Skirting